alex-strobel/DPP-LabManual/Code-of-Conduct.md

 As yet, we have not arrived at a common framework for how to do so, e.g., preregister at [AsPredicted](https://github.com/alex-strobel/DPP-LabManual/wiki/AsPredicted) or at [OSF](https://github.com/alex-strobel/DPP-LabManual/wiki/OSF), provide open data, code and materials via OSF, [OpARA](https://github.com/alex-strobel/DPP-LabManual/wiki/OpARA) or [GitHub](https://github.com/alex-strobel/DPP-LabManual/wiki/GitHub), or how to request open data and code when reviewing papers <!-- add template -->.
 Still, everyone of us should try their best to adhere to the principles outlined above and detailed in the OSIP Statement.

-## We scientific misconduct and abuse of power.
+## 4. We condemn scientific misconduct and abuse of power.

 Related to
 See also the

 https://zenodo.org/record/5126637#.YjIV7C_36L4

-## We always comment our code.
+## 5. We always comment our code.

 To elaborate on this issue: *We do!*